| Try Price TestingOne of dozens of strategies listed and linked to here:How to Make More Money

 but if that also triggers a price-war with your competitors,

+you might all make less money down the road.
 Where price testing works best is with simple products and

 services that are somewhat unique, so both direct comparison